 The Hashemites trace their ancestry to the great-grandfather of the Prophet Mohammed, the founder of Islam.
 They are directly related to Mohammed, through the Prophet's daughter Fatimah, and are the traditional guardians of Islam's holiest sites.

-1883 - Hussein bin Ali, Faisal's father, is ordered to Constantinople (Istanbul), the capital of the Ottoman Empire.
+1883 - Faisal's father is ordered to Constantinople (Istanbul), the capital of the Ottoman Empire.
 Faisal travels with his father to the city.
 While there he receives a private education.

 1905 - Faisal marries his cousin, Huzaima bint Nasser.
-The couple will have one son (Ghazi bin Faisal) and three daughters (Azza bint Faisal, Rajiha bint Faisal and Raifia bint Faisal.
+The couple have one son (Ghazi bin Faisal) and three daughters (Azza bint Faisal, Rajiha bint Faisal and Raifia bint Faisal).

 1908 - Faisal's father is chosen as sharif (tribal leader) of Mecca and allowed to return to the Hejaz.
 Faisal returns with him.